PhD Music (Composition)

 Re-applications

-If you applied in the previous year and your application was not successful you may apply again.
-Your application will be considered against the standard course entry criteria for that year of entry.
 In your new application you should demonstrate how your application has improved.
-We may draw upon all information from your previous applications or any previous registrations at the University as a student when assessing your suitability for your chosen course.
+We may draw upon all information from your previous applications or any previous registrations at the University as a student when assessing your suitability for your chosen programme.

 Programme details